janephp/janephp/src/AutoMapper/README.md

 Default implementation allows you to pass a Name Converter when converting to or from an array to change the property name used.

 ### Discriminator Mapping
-This component understand the Discriminiator Mapping Annotation of the Serializer component and should correctly handle construction of object when having inheritance.
+This component understand the Discriminator Mapping Annotation of the Serializer component and should correctly handle construction of object when having inheritance.

 ### Type casting
 This component will try to correctly map scalar values (going from int to string, etc ...).